BSc. Dip H.E. MBACP (Accred.)

-I am an Integrative Counsellor which means I will use my knowledge and experience from many styles of counselling to find the best for the clients needs.
+I am an Integrative Counsellor which means I will use my knowledge and experience from many styles of counselling to find the best for your needs.
 And because I am person-centred at heart, this means I won't tell you what to think or feel.
 I respect your feelings and your coping strategies, they have been important and helped you survive.
 We can explore together if they are still helpful to you now.
 Together, from a safe place, we can explore the issues that bring you to counselling.
 We will work in a way and at the pace that is best for you.

 What is Counselling?